Best-ways-to-digitize-photos-feature

 You can also show off your photos with a digital frame.
 You can load hundreds, if not thousands, of pictures under one of these digital frames and let your entire archive of retro pictures scroll by for all of your guests to see.

-I’m going to round this article out by talking about some ways that you can keep those physical photos safely stored for years to come.
+I’m going to round out this article by discussing ways you can keep those physical photos safely stored for years to come.

 3 Ways to Store Your Photos Once They’re Digitized